-We engage with company management throughout our due diligence process, and extensively after investment.
+We engage with company management throughout our due diligence process and extensively after investment.
 We view stock ownership as an opportunity to help steer companies toward long-term shareholder value creation and therefore favor engagement over divestment.
 For material ESG issues, including climate change, our aim is to develop a robust understanding of the company's exposure to the issue and management's plans to address it.
 Broadly speaking, our discussions with company management have the following purposes in mind: 1) testing assumptions, 2) maintaining an informed dialogue, and 3) advocacy.

-We continuously engage with the management of our companies to ensure they are prepared for the energy transition and are structuring their operations in such a way to preserve shareholder value.
-We spend a lot of time evaluating the quality of company transition plans, and the extent to which we think a company can contribute to and/or benefit from the energy transition is a key part of this analysis.
+We continually engage with the management of our companies to ensure they are prepared for the energy transition and are structuring their operations to preserve shareholder value.
+We thoroughly evaluate the quality of company transition plans, and a key part of this analysis is the extent to which we think a company can contribute to and/or benefit from the energy transition.
 We are also diligent in assessing a company's carbon intensity (Scope 1 & 2 emissions/\$M sales) and will engage with management to discuss the alignment between business strategy and the realities of the energy transition.

-While we engage with holdings across the board on this issue, we place particular focus through our Opportunity List on the highest emitters (top 10% of carbon emissions intensity by investment universe).
-Some of the areas where we may advocate for changes to a company's actions include, but are not limited to, improved disclosure, including at a minimum disclosure of scope 1 and 2 emissions; laying out a credible path to Net Zero by 2050 or earlier; and capital allocation earmarked for the energy transition on areas of competitive strength.
+While we engage with management of our holdings across the board on this issue, we place particular focus on the highest emitters (top 10% of carbon emissions intensity by investment universe) as identified on our Opportunity List.
+Some of the areas where we may advocate for changes to a company's actions include, but are not limited to: improved disclosure, including disclosure of scope 1 and 2 emissions at a minimum; laying out a credible path to net zero by 2050 or earlier; and capital allocation earmarked for the energy transition on areas of competitive strength.

 We do not exclude companies solely based on their emissions history or carbon intensity.
-We believe that automatically excluding or divesting from names with a high carbon footprint negates the importance of active ownership and improvement over time.
+We believe that automatically excluding or divesting from companies with a high carbon footprint negates the importance of active ownership and improvement over time.
 With the transition to a lower carbon economy underway, starving economically critical businesses of capital because they are more carbon intensive will only make the monumental task of the transition that much harder.
 The economic criticality of a business does not vanish because it needs to find a way to decarbonize.
-Simply divesting achieves nothing and may have the perverse effect of driving these companies toward less accountable sources of capital.
-With that said, if we do not think the company is well positioned in the energy transition, we may avoid buying the stock in the first place or sell it if the investment thesis materially deteriorates throughout the course of our ownership.
+Simply divesting achieves nothing and may actually drive these companies toward less accountable sources of capital.
+With that said, if we do not think the company is well positioned in the energy transition, we may avoid buying the stock in the first place, or we may sell it if the investment thesis materially deteriorates throughout the course of our ownership.

 If engagement has not satisfied our concerns, we may consider multiple escalation strategies.
-Some examples include, but are not limited to, a private meeting with the chairman or other board members; a written letter to members of the senior management team and/or board members; voting against members of the board or resolutions at annual general meetings; and divestment, if the lack of progress changes our view of the risk-reward embedded.
+Examples include, but are not limited to, a private meeting with the chairman or other board members; a written letter to members of the senior management team and/or board members; voting against members of the board or resolutions at annual general meetings; and divestment, if the lack of progress changes our view of the risk-reward embedded.